Know your audience: specializing grounded language models with listener subtraction: Results

 \subsection{Extending to real world data}

-We next apply our approach to a setting with real-world data---images from the COCO dataset \cite{coco}.
-The effect of most transforms is harder to quantify exactly, as the images contain many objects.
+We next apply our approach to a setting with real-world data---images from the COCO dataset \citep{coco}.
+The effect of most transforms is harder to quantify exactly, as the images contain many objects, and enumerating all their synonyms is infeasible.
 Thus, we use the grayscale transform, which still offers usable metrics (color prevalence and diversity).

 Figure \ref{fig:samples}d, \ref{fig:resfig1}d show model samples and the speaker's training curves on COCO.
-As COCO images are far closer in distribution to Conceptual Captions (used to pretrain the speaker model), the initial accuracy of both listeners on the speaker's captions is extremely high ($\sim98$\%).
-The speaker then ``explores'' different strategies to differentiate the listeners (iterations 0-20k).
+The speaker starts with a high initial accuracy to both listeners.
+Then, we qualitatively observed (by inspecting model samples) that the speaker starts ``exploring'' different strategies to differentiate the listeners (iterations 0-20k).
 Just before 20k iterations, the speaker starts using colors slightly more often, then exhibits a near-stage-like transition to exclusively using colors.
-A qualitative investigation of individual sample captions on a set of images over training indicated that for each image, at some point during training, the speaker switches a standard caption (e.g., ``person in front of a bicycle'') to a color-focused caption (e.g., ``red and white'').
-Once the speaker only uses color for its captions, we see a significant difference between the individual listener accuracies.
+Qualitatively, the speaker switches standard captions (e.g., ``person in front of a bicycle'') to color-focused captions (e.g., ``red and white'') for each image at some point during training.
+Once the speaker only uses color for its captions, the individual listener accuracies diverge significantly.
 Notably both listener accuracies are far worse than at the start of training, as color alone is an imperfect distinguisher on COCO (and overspecifying colors may give away too much, since object category is correlated with color in real images).
 However, the speaker has successfully learned to specialize its language to exploit the difference between the two listeners.
 Furthermore, this language remains grounded, as evidenced by end-of-training color diversity being comparable to color diversity produced from language prompting (see Section \ref{sec:prompting}, Tables \ref{tab:caption_prefix} and \ref{tab:coco_extended_prefix}).